FlorentFischer/Market_Anomalies/README.md

 # Market_Anomalies
-Python implementation for several market anomalies analysis
+Python implementation for the analysis of several market anomalies